-- Speaking of panels that grapple with issues that matter, I was honored to be on a panel at CUNY’s School of Journalism with New York Times critic A.O.
+- I was honored to be on a panel at CUNY’s School of Journalism with New York Times critic A.O.
 Scott, the AP’s Nekesa Moody, and writer/journalist/podcaster Kurt Andersen; CUNY Professor Janice C. Simpson moderated.
-The panel, which is available as a Studio 360 podcast here, was titled, “When Bad People Create Good Art,” and focused on #MeToo reporting and the effect of the post-Weinstein revelations on consumers and critics of culture.
+The panel, which is available as a Studio 360 podcast here, was titled, “When Bad People Create Good Art.”

-During the last 16 years or so, I was a TV critic at Variety, at HuffPost, and at the Chicago Tribune.
+From about 2000 and 2018, I was a TV critic at Variety, at HuffPost, and at the Chicago Tribune.
 Everything I wrote at Variety, from fall 2015 to spring 2018, is collected here.
-A smattering of 2016-2018 pieces I would love for you to read are below:
+Here is a selection of pieces from the last few years that I would love for you to read:

 - How television depicts sexual violence and the aftereffects of sexual violence (spoiler alert: Pretty badly, for the most part!
 But things may be getting better on this front.)

-- This 2014 piece on “Outlander’s” radical devotion to the female gaze is one of my favorite things I’ve ever written.
+- This 2014 piece on Outlander’s revolutionary depiction of female (and male!) sexuality is one of my favorite things I’ve ever written.
 A couple years ago, executive producer Ron Moore and I talked about sex-scene cliches that we can’t stand.
-From 2017: I talked to the stars of “Outlander” and also Moore about the show’s evolution over time.
+From 2017: I talked to the stars of Outlander and also Moore about the show’s evolution over time.

 In addition to the ones names above, of course there are dozens of shows I want you to watch and catch up on and love.
 I don’t have time to list them all, but here are a few worth mentioning: I wrote quite a bit about Spartacus over the years – interviews and reviews and a “what to watch before you binge it on Netflix” explainer.
-If you think you’re too good for “Spartacus” and that “Spartacus” is something you should sneer at, think again.
-A more recent Starz offering that’s twisty fun: “Counterpart.”
-“The Good Fight” (especially Season 2) is swell and this year, I also really loved Amazon’s “A Very English Scandal.”
+If you think you’re too good for Spartacus and that Spartacus is something you should sneer at, think again.

 Some of the shows listed above are a little bit obscure, but I watch and like a lot of popular dramas as well!
-Some of them are on my end-of-year Best TV lists.
+Some of them are on my end-of-year Best TV lists: Check out my 20 favorite shows of 2017, with many honorable mentions.
 Here’s my 2016 Top 20 list (I ranked shows for the first time!
 Exciting!
 I did not rank programs on two other lists of very good shows from that year).
 Here’s my 2015 Top 20 list (which contains links to two other lists of very good shows from that year).
 Also, feel free to check out my 2014 Top TV list, my 2013 Top TV list and 2012 Top TV list, all of which you can treat as rosters full of viewing suggestions.
 Finally, follow me on Twitter if you want the full scope of my daily obsessions, enthusiasms and rants.
 (Spoiler: I post a lot of pictures of foxes.)